makrai/notes/butt09-case-in-lfg.md

                    (adjunct ↑)
 * the abstract entries for the accusative, proprietive and locative specify the grammatical function they indicate, as well as the case feature, as shown in
-* the special use of the ↑ in the lexical entries of the case markers.
+* the special use of the ↑ in the lexical entries of the case markers
   * The specification of the case feature is standard: each case marker specifies that the attribute case is assigned a certain value
   * The second line in each entry involves inside-out functional designation